-This event is online and is likely to run from 10.00am to 2.00pm.
-A full programme will be available here soon.
+This event is online and will run from 10.30am to 2.15pm.
 Please scroll down for the booking form.

 Covid 19, climate change and the inequalities highlighted in recent weeks are all having an impact on our society.
 The emotional impact on young people in particular creates additional challenge for HE staff concerned with developing provision to support transition to higher education this autumn.
 This event will consider these challenges and the opportunities to rethink what induction and transition could become.
 It will explore the particular challenge experienced by students from groups under-represented in higher education, review and apply the Level 4 NERUPI aims and objectives centred on transition and encourage sharing of members' ideas and plans for first year induction and transition.

 Rise of Eco Anxiety - Caroline Hickman, 2019: https://www.bath.ac.uk/announc...